domcermak/neural_style_transfer/README.md

 > NOTE: It is recommended to use paintings or drawings as a style images.
 > Other kinds of images could result in unpleasant stylization.

-### After scanning QR code from the Presentation application it says that the page is not accessible.
+### Page is not accessible after scanning QR code from the Presentation application.
 What is the problem?

 The Presentation application runs only on localhost, but the Upload application is published via ngrok on a public IP.
 There might be 2 problems: